WM20009/HyperFree/readme.md

 ratio_threshold = 0.76 # a float, pixels with the change score higher than ratio_threshold quantile are considered as changes
 ```
 # 🔨 Tuning Usage
+1. **Full-tuning**.
+If you want to tune the whole HyperFree, we have provided the `Full-Tuning-with-UperNet.py` to load the model.
-If you want to tune HyperFree for different tasks, we have provided the `UperNet-HyperFree-for-Tuning.py` script to output multi-scale pretrained features.
+2. **Efficient-tuning**.
+If you want to tune the HyperFree decoder only, we have provided the `Efficient_decoder_tuning.py` to load the model.

 # 🔨 Segment Any HSI Usage
 If you want to use the full-spectrum segmented masks for your own task.
 You can use the `Seg_Any_HSI.py` script, where the hyper-paramaters below need to be changed.